princeton-nlp/MeZO/README.md

 </p>

-## Outline
+## Reproduce our paper results

-For reproducing RoBERTa-large experiments, please refer to the `medium_models` folder.
-For OPT experiments, please refer to the `large_models` folder.
+For reproducing RoBERTa-large experiments, please refer to the [medium_models](https://github.com/princeton-nlp/MeZO/tree/main/medium_models) folder.
+For autoregressive LM (OPT) experiments, please refer to the [large_models](https://github.com/princeton-nlp/MeZO/tree/main/large_models) folder.
+If you want to learn more about how MeZO works and how we implement it, we recommend you to read the [large_models](https://github.com/princeton-nlp/MeZO/tree/main/large_models) folder as the implementation is clearer and more extensible.
+If you want to explore more variants of MeZO, we recommend trying out [medium_models](https://github.com/princeton-nlp/MeZO/tree/main/medium_models) as it's faster and has more variants implemented.

+## How to add MeZO to my own code?

+Our implementation of MeZO is based on [HuggingFace's Trainer](https://github.com/huggingface/transformers/blob/main/src/transformers/trainer.py).
+We add MeZO to the official implementation of trainer with minimum editing.
+Please refer to "How to add MeZO to my own code?" section in [large_models](https://github.com/princeton-nlp/MeZO/tree/main/large_models) README for more details.

+## Bugs or questions?

+If you have any questions related to the code or the paper, feel free to email Sadhika (`smalladi@princeton.edu`) or Tianyu (`tianyug@princeton.edu`).
+If you encounter any problems when using the code, or want to report a bug, you can open an issue.
+Please try to specify the problem with details so we can help you better and quicker!

 ## Citation